 When designing a product, the application of the right material is key to ensuring the best outcome and for many, the use of flame-retardant plastics is an essential design choice.
 When used in conjunction with other fire prevention design measures such as the structural design, it is an obvious material choice for many developer and designers.

 The flame-retardant plastic chosen for a product is determined by a number of factors from the physical application requirements to the required fire resistance standard.
 However, when it comes to using flame retardant plastics, the type of polymer must be considered.
+The last thing you would want is not only that the product potentially catching fire, but also the possibility of exploding.
 There are different types of plastics and compositions that are used for the creation of flame-retardant materials to meet the required standards.

 When choosing the right flame retardant plastic one has to consider the method that’s going to be used to create the housing and the plastic mouldings.
 When it comes to thermoplastics, many resin manufacturers create their own branded products, with specifically tested UL ratings that can be purchased in resin form or pellet form ready for injection moulding.